Towards Autonomous Visual Navigation in Arable Fields: Conclusion

 \subsection{Multi-Crop-Row Detection}

 The first experiment is a qualitative analysis on the ability to detect crop-rows in the field using the technique described in~\secref{subsec:crop_row_extraction}.
+We use ExG with Otsu's technique~\cite{reimann2005background} to differentiate foreground from background as this obviates the need for individual hand-tuned plant segmentation thresholds.
 The goal of this technique is to exploit the dominant crop locations and accurately detect the best location for traversing a lane (i.e.~keeping the crop-rows under the platform).
 Due to weeds growing between the crop-rows this can be a challenging proposition in real fields.

-\figref{fig:fields} depicts four crop types: sugar-beet, coriander, potato, and beans.
-Due to space limitations we refrained from adding Lemon-balm results in~\figref{fig:fields}.
-The illustrated crops have diverse canopy types (see~\figref{fig:fields}) and are arranged in two different patterns ($35\,cm$ or $55\,cm$ between crop rows) leading to either two or three crop-rows to navigate.
+Qualitative results for four crops (sugar-beet, coriander, potato, and beans) are presented in~\figref{fig:fields}; we refrained from adding Lemon-balm and simulated fields results due to space limitations.
+The illustrated crops have diverse canopy types (see~\figref{fig:fields}) and are arranged in two standard patterns with two and three crop-rows per lane.
+In the bottom row of~\figref{fig:fields} it can be seen that our approach to detection crop-row lines through peaks and troughs works for these chosen crops even with varying number of crop-rows.
+This is true even for the challenging crops such as coriander and beans.

-In~\figref{fig:fields} it can be seen that the crop-rows of beans were the most difficult to detect.
-This is due to the presence of weeds in the crop-rows and the height of the crop.
-While this was a difficult crop to detect our detection technique was still able exploit the crop information to find the crop-rows, denoted by the orange squares in~\figref{fig:fields}.

 For all crops we were able to consistently detect both the peak (no crop-row) and trough (crop-row) locations regardless of the presence of weeds.
 This is especially evident in coriander where even with the small distance within the crop-row (between the coriander plants) we are still able to detect the crop-rows.
 This is an example where dividing single large regions into sub-regions is essential.
 Sugar-beet,~\figref{fig:fields}-a, is another interesting use case.
 Visually it is considerably more difficult to discern the crop locations, however, this technique was still able to extract the required locations (crop-rows).
 Overall, this technique for crop-row detection successfully located the required troughs in order to navigate a lane, providing accurate information required for the other stages of our system.